spwhitton/git-remote-gcrypt/README.rst

 Supported backends are `local`, `rsync://` and `sftp://`, where the repository is stored as a set of files, or instead any `<giturl>` where gcrypt will store the same representation in a git repository, bridged over arbitrary git transport.
-See "Performance" below for backends comparison.
+Prefer `local` or `rsync://` if you can use one of those; see "Performance" below for discussion.

 There is also an experimental `rclone://` backend for early adoptors only (you have been warned).